12 Best California Road Trips for Outdoor Adventure Lovers

 This road trip route starts in Healdsburg heading southwest along Westlake Road.
 It goes further west on River Road, eventually merging with Highway 116.
 The road ends at the Russian River Estuary near Jenner, where you can then explore north or south along coastal Highway 1.

 The whole route is only 35 miles, and you could zoom through it in under an hour.
-But that’s not the point.
-The point is to make this a slow road trip, spending more time out of the car than in.
+But that’s not the point!
+The point is to make this a slow road trip, spending more time out of the car than in it.
 This region is pretty rainy from December through March, but any other time of year would be lovely.

 Here are a few top things to do in Guerneville and along the Russian River:

-• Drink some wine & beer: There are wineries and breweries dotted all throughout the Russian River (here’s a map).
-You can stop into any for a tasting.
+Drink some wine & beer: There are wineries and breweries dotted all throughout the Russian River Valley (here’s a map), and you can stop into any of them for a tasting.
 Be sure to visit the MacRostie Winery for their incredible views and the Korbel Champagne Cellar for bubbly and cave tours.
-If you’re a fan of beer, be sure to also check out the Russian River Brewing Company.
+If you’re a fan of beer, you’ll also want to check out the Russian River Brewing Company.

 - Road Trip Itinerary Contributed by Carol from Wayfaring Views